Aftaputra/Microscope-OF/README.md

 * `pyproject.toml` is retained, but *no longer includes package metadata or dependencies* and does not have a `[tool.poetry]` table.
 It does define the build system as per PEP517, which is `setuptools`, and it also contains settings for `black`, `poe` and `isort`.
 * `Pipfile` is very minimal, and only declares dependencies on the current module, i.e. the dependencies declared in `setup.py`.
 It also specifies the Python version.
 This allows us to single-source dependency information from `setup.py` but use the dependency resolution/locking functionality of `pipenv`
 * `Pipfile.lock` locks the dependency versions in the same way as `poetry.lock` used to, i.e. it specifies exact versions of everything, derived from the looser specifications in `setup.py`.
+* Dependency resolution is a pain, in part because compiling packages like scipy and numpy from source on a Pi is slow and unreliable.
+To avoid this, we usually lock the dependencies on a Raspberry Pi, using:
+  `PIP_ONLY_BINARY=":all:" pipenv lock --dev`
+  This forces the use of wheels only, and thus restricts us to things that built OK on Piwheels.
+The resulting Pipfile.lock should then work nicely on other Raspberry Pis (as well as other platforms).

 ## Creating releases